schreiberbrett/cool-relations/prime-factorization.md

 # Prime Factorization

-Now that I have a set data structure, here's my attempt at writing the relationship between a number `n` and its prime factors `factors`.
+A set data structure can be useful in writing the relationship between a number and its prime factors.
+(But a multiset would be better).

 There are 2 non-overlapping conditions:
 1. `n` is prime.
 Then `n` is its only factor.
 (Only is a bit too negative for me, so I'll just say `n` is a factor.)